 On the other hand, extreme heat is also bad for basil.

 Black spots on basil leaves could be an indicator of overexposure to sunlight.
-Black spots on basil leaves that are dry are typically on the edge of the leaves.
+This usually appears in dry and dying tips of the leaves, as opposed to just spots all over.

 Can Basil Plants Survive Black Spots?

 If you notice any of the signs of pest or fungal infection on your basil, it is important to act quickly in order to stop them from getting worse.
-If a leaf has been eaten away by pests and now looks blackened, there may be no hope for those leaves.
+If a leaf has been eaten away by pests and now looks blackened, prune them off and get rid of them.

-Basil plants are a great addition to any garden.
-They can be grown indoors or outdoors and offer many benefits for both your health and the environment.
-However, basil plants are susceptible to infection by pests and fungal diseases which can cause black spots on leaves as well as other types of damage like stunted growth.
+Basil plants are susceptible to infection by pests and fungal diseases which can cause black spots on leaves as well as other types of damage like stunted growth.

-Fortunately, there are ways you can prevent these infections from happening in the first place with proper nutrition, careful watering practices, regular pruning, and more!
+Fortunately, there are ways you can prevent these infections from happening in the first place with proper nutrition, careful watering practices, and regular pruning.